AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 # Authenticate Your Users with Tokens

-To enhance communication security, Agora uses tokens to authenticate users before they access the Agora service, such as joining an RTC channel.
+Authentication is the act of validating the identity of each user before they access your system.
+Agora uses digital tokens to authenticate users and their privileges before they access an Agora service, such as joining an Agora call, or logging into the real-time messaging system.

 This document shows you how to create a token server and a client app.
 The client app retrieves a token from the token server.
 This token authenticates the current user when the user accesses the Agora service.

 ## Understand the tech

+The following figure shows the steps in the authentication flow:

+![token authentication flow](https://web-cdn.agora.io/docs-files/1618395721208)
-A token is a time-bound dynamic key generated on your server.
-Agora provides code samples on [GitHub](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey) for you to generate tokens.

-When your app users try to join a channel, Agora validates their token and grants access according to the following information in the token:
+A token is a dynamic key generated on your app server that is valid for a maximum of 24 hours.
+When your users connect to an Agora channel from your app client, Agora Platform validates the token and reads the user and project information stored in the token.
+A token contains the following information:

 - The App ID of your Agora project
-- The app certificate of your Agora project
+- The App Certificate of your Agora project
 - The channel name
 - The user ID of the user to be authenticated
-- The privilege of the user
+- The privilege of the user, either as a publisher or a subscriber
-- The expiration time of the token
+- The Unix timestamp when the token expires

-Tokens expire.
-A token is valid for 24 hours at most.
-You need to regularly generate new tokens to keep users connected.

-When generating a token, you can specify whether a user has the privilege to publish streams in an RTC channel.
-See [How do I use co-host token authentication?](https://docs.agora.io/en/Interactive%20Broadcast/faq/token_cohost) for details.

-The following figure shows the steps in the authentication flow:

-![token authentication flow](https://web-cdn.agora.io/docs-files/1618395721208)

 ## Implement the authentication flow

-This section shows you how to supply and consume a token that gives rights to specific functionality to authenticated users.
+This section shows you how to supply and consume a token that gives rights to specific functionality to authenticated users using the source code provided by Agora on [GitHub](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey).

 ### Prerequisites

-In order to follow this procedure you must have:
+In order to follow this procedure you must have the following:

 - A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up).
-- An Agora project with the [app certificate](https://docs.agora.io/en/Agora%20Platform/manage_projects?platform=All%20Platforms#manage-your-app-certificates) enabled.
+- An Agora project with the [App Certificate](https://docs.agora.io/en/Agora%20Platform/manage_projects?platform=All%20Platforms#manage-your-app-certificates) enabled.
 - [Golang](https://golang.org/) 1.14+ with GO111MODULE set to on.
     > If you are using Go 1.16+, GO111MODULE is on by default.
 See [this blog](https://blog.golang.org/go116-module-changes) for details.
 - [npm](https://www.npmjs.com/get-npm) and a [supported browser](https://docs.agora.io/en/Interactive%20Broadcast/product_live?platform=Web).